AnnaAntonovna/AnnaAntonovna/README.md

 ### 👋 Hey, this is Anna
-❤️‍🔥 I'm a BIM developer specialized on c# plugins for Revit and a creative diver into revit API.
+<p>❤️‍🔥 I'm a BIM developer specialized on c# plugins for Revit and a creative diver into revit API. </p>
-🐍 I also know python and teached a workshop courses for dynamo for python.
+<p>🐍 I also know python and teached a workshop courses for dynamo for python. </p>
-🌐 Currently I'm learning how to place BIM in a Web.
-So I'm studying HTML, CSS and JavaScript in accompany with THREE.js and IFC.js
+<p>🌐 Currently I'm learning how to place BIM in a Web.
+So I'm studying HTML, CSS and JavaScript in accompany with THREE.js and IFC.js </p>

 ---
 ### 📺 More ptojects!